Overview

 As a result of this service-learning experience, students will be able to:

-• Utilize critical and systems thinking to analyze how actions and decisions will impact diverse stakeholders
+• Analyze social issues (symptoms and systemic causes) and how actions and decisions will impact diverse stakeholders by utilizing critical and systems thinking

 See Course Content Table